crosser/pdns-pipe-nmc/SPEC.md

 ```

 Note: When a key contains dots ".", it is converted to a nested
 map.
-If empty element appears as a result of split, such as when
+Empty elements in the result of split, such as when a dot is
-a dot is at the beginning or at the end of the key, or there are
+at the beginning or at the end of the key, or there are
-consequitive dots, such elemets are ignored.
-For example,
+consequitive dots, are diagnosed as erroneous data.

 ```
 "map": { "www.uk": { "alias" : "www.example.co.uk" }